Heartran/ElevenLabsBot/README.md

 ## 📜 License

-This project is distributed under the MIT license.
+This project is distributed under the GNU license.
 See the `LICENSE` file for more details.